Make an Impact

 - Ability to discuss difficult topics diplomatically and with sensitivity

 - Sense of humor

-Career representatives serve as the liaison between the students, the Executive MBA career advisors and the Darden Career Development Center (CDC).
+Career representatives serve as the liaison between the students, the Executive MBA career advisors and the Darden Career Center.

-The primary responsibility of this position is communication—sharing students' questions, concerns and suggestions with the CDC and informing students about career resources and opportunities.
+The primary responsibility of this position is communication—sharing students' questions, concerns and suggestions with the Career Center and informing students about career resources and opportunities.

 Students with a commitment to maintaining an open dialogue and an interest in advancing the careers of their fellow students are encouraged to participate.

 Career representatives are selected by the Career Center.

 Social representatives organize community-building activities for their class by creating and executing social outings that appeal to the broadest number of students possible.